 Cleaning your decking regularly helps to prevent dirt and debris from building up.
 We recommend regular cleaning every 3 to 6 months to keep your boards looking fresh.

-Pressure Washers can also be used to provide a more thorough removal of surface debris if regular cleaning has been insufficient, to preserve the finish of your boards we recommend a maximum pressure of 3100 PSI and a minimum distance of 300mm between the nossle and boards.
+Pressure Washers can also be used to assist with the regular cleaning/rinsing of your deck and we recommend a maximum pressure of 3100 PSI and a minimum distance of 300mm is maintained between the nozzle and surface of the deck boards.

-Once set, a stain involving: Oil, Grease or Food can become stubborn to remove.
-We recommend cleaning your boards with hot water as soon as possible, using a soft non-abrasive brush can help to further break up substances before rinsing away any remaining residue.
+Once set, a stain involving: oil, grease or food can become stubborn to remove.
+We recommend cleaning your boards as soon as possible after noticing the stain using warm soapy water and a non-metallic scrubbing brush before rinsing with clean water.

-Additionally our ECOBOARD products can be lightly sanded to lift away remnants, boards will temporarily appear lighter from the sanding however the colour will gradually balance over time.
-Please note, as "capped" products, our PROCAP and LUXECAP are highly resistant to staining compared to ECOBOARD and must not be sanded to avoid breaking through the outer CAP.
+Additionally, our ECOBOARD products can be lightly sanded to lift away remnants, boards will temporarily appear lighter from the sanding however the colour will gradually balance over time.
+Please note, as "capped" products, our PROCAP and LUXECAP are more resistant to permanent staining compared to ECOBOARD and must not be sanded to avoid breaking through the outer CAP.

-Over time time residual oils can sometimes leach out of uncapped composite deck boards and appear as white spots or streaks.
-These gradually disappear over 1-2 months with cumulative exposure to rain water and can be addressed much earlier by simply following our regular cleaning instructions.
+Over time, residual oils can sometimes leach out of uncapped composite deck boards and appear as white spots or streaks.
+These gradually disappear over 1-2 months with cumulative exposure to rainwater and can be addressed much earlier by simply following our regular cleaning instructions.

-Our PROCAP and LUXECAP ranges are sealed with their protective cap, they are therefore highly resistant to staining and prevent any internal residual oils from leaching out onto the board surface.
+Our PROCAP and LUXECAP deck boards are sealed with their protective cap which can prevent internal residual oils from leaching out onto the board surface.